I should’ve listened to my mother about visiting the train tracks alone at night.

 But there was nothing.

 I jumped off to the other set of tracks when a giant shimmering disc made of a fiery violet light sparked to life over the tracks down where the purple glow stopped.
-Engulfed in bright neon purple-pink flames, a train with the face of a human skull burst out from the disc, passing me faster than a race car, into another purple disc down the way.
+Engulfed in bright neon purple-pink flames, a train with the face of a human skull burst out from the disc, passing me faster than a race car into another purple disc down the way.
 Despite the train’s size, the train itself was relatively quiet.
-The only noise it made was from it slicing through the air.
+The only noise the train made was from the slicing of the air.

 Before I could process what happened, the track that I moved to lit up purple.
-Recognizing it as a warning, I leaped completely off the tracks as the train sped out from a disc to another disc.
+Recognizing the sign as a warning, I leaped completely off the tracks as the train sped out from a disc to another disc.

-With my car in sight, I ran toward it.
-A red disc of light appeared on the ground beneath it.
-The train erupted from it, sending my car flying as the train drove into the sky through another disc.
+With my car in sight, I ran.
+A red disc of light appeared on the ground beneath my vehicle.
+The train erupted from the portal, sending my car flying as the train drove into the sky through another disc.
 My car landed upside down.

 “Fuck!”
 I screamed.
 “Fuck, fuck, fuck.”

 I closed my eyes as the train smashed into me.
 I felt my body being tossed around in a metal box like a ball in a washing machine.
 When the pounding sensation stopped, I opened my eyes.
-I was lying on the floor in the middle of an aisle inside a modern passenger train car, unharmed.
+I was unharmed on the floor in the middle of an aisle inside a modern passenger train car.
 The smell of the car made me think of brunch.
 There were no other passengers.
 Outside the windows were stars and rolling hills of forests.